Kernix13/markdown-cheatsheet/README.md

 ## Code

-This category deals with inline code and various typs of code blocks and none of them accept Styles:
+This category deals with inline code and various typs of code blocks and none of them accept Styles with the exception of `inline`:

 - Inline code
 - Code blocks